skzhang-zsk/AraVirusPPI/README.md

 # AraVirusPPI
 Plant-virus protein-protein interactions (PPIs) play crucial roles in viral infection and host immune responses, yet their systematic identification remains limited by experimental constraints.
 In this manuscript, we report AraVirusPPI, the first machine learning-based A. thaliana-virus PPI predictor.
 AraVirusPPI employs the protein language model ESM Cambrian (ESMC) to encode sequence features and combines these representations with Extreme Gradient Boosting (XGBoost) to build the prediction model.

-# Data
+## Data
-We provided the following data: the training set (Ara-virus_train.txt), the test set (Ara-virus_test.txt), and the corresponding protein sequences (Ara-virus.fasta).
+We provided the following data:
+1. **Positive-Negative Samples**: `Ara-virus_positive-negative.txt` — Contains both positive and negative samples, which are used for training and testing the model.
+2. **Training Set**: `Ara-virus_train.txt` — Contains the training data for model training.
+3. **Test Set**: `Ara-virus_test.txt` — Contains the test data for model evaluation.
+4. **Protein Sequences**: `Ara-virus.fasta` — Contains the corresponding protein sequences in FASTA format.

 # Features
 The feature file Ara-virus_ESMC_1152.pkl contains the features extracted using the ESMC (esmc-600m-2024-12) model, which was used for model training and test.
 This model can be accessed at Hugging Face (https://huggingface.co/EvolutionaryScale/esmc-600m-2024-12).